NEW: President Barack Obama says victims were "innocent people with everything to live for"

 • “About a dozen” Americans were rescued, U.S. State Department spokesman John Kirby said.

-• Geoffrey Dieudonne, an administrative counselor for Belgium's Parliament, died as a result of the attack, Parliament said.
-Details about his death weren't immediately clear; he was in Bamako as part of a three-day French-language convention.
+The victims also include Geoffrey Dieudonne, an administrative counselor for Belgium’s Parliament.
+He was in Bamako as part of a three-day French-language convention.

 • Three Chinese nationals were killed, the political counselor at the Chinese Embassy in Bamako told media in his country.
 State-run CCTV reported that four other Chinese guests were rescued.